 1 Samuel 3:10 ERV

-Rob Bullock, Bible League International’s Senior Vice President of Marketing and Development, leads efforts to engage support for global ministries.
+Rob Bullock, Bible League International’s Executive Vice President of Advancement, leads efforts to engage support for global ministries.
 This includes strengthening relationships with the tens of thousands of people whose gifts of time, talent, and treasure make our work possible.
 He puts it this way, “I provide strategy and direction for an outstanding team of dedicated, creative, passionate, and professional women and men who love the Gospel and who love serving God and our partners in ministry.”

 Rob also points to being inspired by the sense of mission he sees in the hearts and lives of those Bible League serves and in Christians throughout history.
 “I’m most inspired by ordinary people who overcome great obstacles to accomplish great things, and those who seem to have been created by God ‘for such a time as this,’” he explains.
 “John Newton captained slave ships.
 But after converting to Christianity he became an ardent abolitionist, an Anglican priest, and the author of the hymn, ‘Amazing Grace.’”